Platoniq/decidim-module-navigation_maps/README.md

 bundle exec rails db:migrate
 ```

-> NOTE: the `decidim_notify:webpacker:install` is only necessary for Decidim versions starting at 0.25.
+> NOTE: the `decidim_navigation_maps:webpacker:install` is only necessary for Decidim versions starting at 0.25.

 If you are upgrading from a version prior to 1.3, make sure that you migrate your existing images to Active Storae: